I uploaded a labeled schematic of the TO-6/TO-6A, click Here to download it.

 New Article on “BillM”‘s Fender Modding site announcing he is back and working on a backlog of orders:

 This is great news for all current and future Fender Blues Jr owner’s!
 I believe the two or three modern versions of the Blues Junior (made in last 20 years) is the best trade off between tubed audio circuits and their (sometimes superior) solid state equivalent.
-BillM and his son create some of the best Fender Blues Jr (“BillM”) mod kits for your money of just about any other modern and vintage based guitar amplifier, not counting the all DIY from start.
+BillM and his son create some of the best Fender Blues Jr (“BillM”) mod kits for your money of just about any other modern and vintage based guitar amplifier, not counting complete DIY kit amps.

-Most mods for tube based electrical equipment will run at quite the premium if for nothing else, lethal currents & voltages present in multiple places… Without taking the proper precautions, doing a capacitor upgrade could end with your obituary.
+Most mods for tube based electrical equipment will run at quite the premium if for nothing else, LETHAL currents & voltages present in multiple places… Without taking the proper precautions, doing a capacitor upgrade could end with your obituary, seriously.
 That isn’t a joke and BillM does an excellent job instructing the customer how to build and/or install their kits.
-For my entire life I have been picking the DIY kits for any circuits where performance mattered, if nothing else to keep soldering, at least 3 times a week 52 weeks a year if possible.
-You lose the touch you once had if you put down this instrument for too long and expected to not only jump back in, but that we had to suddenly be great at this.
-This is how I felt in my 2.5 years back at NCSU attempting to do the honorably thing.
+The main thing is to make sure you bleed any voltage off that is currently in the power caps.

 I purchased the Blues Junior knowing it was pretty much the perfect practice/home amp in the sub $500 range for the classic American tone.
 After spending some time with it and stumbling through the internet onto BillM’s website (http://billmaudio.com/wp/) I decided to start modding the amp.
 I have a long history of modding PC’s (even directly soldering on motherboards and video cards along with building custom guitar effects pedals.
 So I knew this would be a piece of cake with how simple the Blues Jr. is.